MogensWintherDK/lc-v1-next-web/posts/blocks/empower.md

 **Learning requires time**

 We all know that learning takes time and requires a bit of air and headspace.
-If the challenges we work with are huge and all capacity is already used, we can not just add more, then we will automate, reduce, restructure to create needed time and space for learning.
+If the challenges we work with are huge and all capacity is already used, we can not just add more, then we will automate, reduce, and restructure to create needed time and space for learning.